Reviving Scotland's 'disappearing' marine life with no-take zones | DW | 13.07.2021

 He was witnessing the impact of a new type of dredger that could be used to scrape up scallops — a prized shellfish — on seabed previously unfishable this way.
 And then in 1984 the UK scrapped laws, dating to the 19th century, that had banned most trawling within three miles (five kilometers) of Scotland's shores.

-By the early 1990s it was becoming an underwater desert, Wood remembers.
-So, in 1995 he and a few friends started pushing for the establishment of a no-take zone (NTZ) on the island's coast.
+By the early 1990s the seabed was becoming an underwater desert, Wood remembers.
+So, in 1995 he and a few friends started pushing for the establishment of a no-take zone (NTZ) — an area set aside by the government where no extractive activity is allowed — on the island's coast.

-After 13 years of campaigning, in 2008 the Scottish government designated a No Take Zone in 2.67 square kilometers (1.03 square miles) of the northern side of the island.
+After 13 years of campaigning, in 2008 the Scottish government designated a no-take zone in 2.67 square kilometers (1.03 square miles) of the northern side of the island.
 The zone was established around Lamlash Bay — a picture-postcard slice of silver sea studded with the huge rock of Holy Island.
-It's now totally protected from all fishing and other extractions.
+It's now totally protected from all fishing and other extraction.

 Studies over the first five years of the NTZ by government marine scientists found little change in scallop populations.
 One 2010 study led by two marine biologists from York University had described an "ecological meltdown" in The Firth of Clyde, where Lamlash Bay lies, as a result of overfishing.
 It stated some fish populations had fallen as much as 99%.